ankitaggarwal011/snow-os/README.txt

 Known Bugs/Limitations
 ----------------------
 1. .. and . is not handled in chdir syscall
-2. Two args are not getting passed correctly to binaries via _start
-3. Test Kill and waitpid/wait, add reaper on idle process
+2. waitpid/wait, add reaper on idle process
-4. Add init process (optional)
+3. Add init process (optional)